I am a second-career RN who took an unconventional path into the nursing profession.

 Nursing school is the hardest thing I have ever done in my professional life.

-Still, I pressed on, feeling like I was going to get kicked out at any moment for failing a test (and 1/4 of my cohort actually did get kicked out, its a miracle I wasn’t in that group).
-To this day, nursing school is the most difficult thing I have ever done in my professional life.
+Still, I pressed on, feeling like I was going to get kicked out at any moment for failing a test (and 1/4 of my cohort did get kicked out, its a miracle I wasn’t in that group).
+To this day, nursing school is the most challenging thing I have ever done in my professional life.

 I worked as a Certified Nurses Assistant in nursing school.